BV quantization in perturbative algebraic QFT: Fundamental concepts and perspectives: Towards a non-perturbative formulation

-The construction of the previous section generalizes from translations to arbitrary compactly supported diffeomorphisms of $\Ecal$ and we restrict ourselves to the diffeomorphisms that arise as exponentiated local, compactly supported vector fields $X\in\Vcal$.
-I denote this space by $\Diff_{\loc}$ Firstly, we extend the map $\alpha$ to by setting
+The constructios of the previous sections should generalize from translations to arbitrary compactly supported diffeomorphisms of $\Ecal$ and we restrict ourselves to the diffeomorphisms that arise as exponentiated local, compactly supported vector fields $X\in\Vcal$.
+I denote this space by $\Diff_{\loc}$ Firstly, we extend $\alpha$ to by setting

 Similarly, define